JamesB0T/Windsensor_WiFi_1000/README.md

 * Supported protocol NMEA 0183
 * Price <= 250 Euro

-I use the windsensor in combination with OpenPlotter on a Rasiberry Pi 3.
+I use the windsensor in combination with [OpenPlotter](http://www.sailoog.com/openplotter) on a Rasiberry Pi 3B.
 OpenPlotter is a access point for WiFi devices.
 The windsensor connects via WiFi with OpenPlotter and send the NMEA0183 data telegrams all one second.

 ![alt text](Pictures/Windsensor_Raspi_Handy_Laptop.png)